Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 # Analysis techniques of software

-This article describes several techniques such as fuzzing / property testing, symbolic execution, static analysis, Satisfiability Modulo Theory (SMT) and model checking that can be used as an addition to the more standard unit testing.
-It is also described how these techniques are working together and how that benefits their performance.
+This article describes unit testing, fuzzing / property testing, Satisfiable Modulo Theory (SMT), symbolic execution and static analysis.
 Each technique is explained by means of examples.
 The limitations and the therefrom following considerations are described as well.
 The article will also make a quick note on formal verification.
 At the end of the article, it is described how Byont utilizes these techniques for their report generation.
-The goal of this article is not to make you an expert in all these techniques, but to give you a good understanding of what they are and how they can be used.
+The goal of this article is not to make the reader an expert in all these techniques, but to give a good understanding of what they are and how they can be used.

 The layout is as follows: